 Claude code

 I usually make a few minor tweaks to the code before publishing, but the majority of the work is done for me, and it’s usually excellent.
-At times I’ve had a little “chat” with the tool to describe some subtle change I want, or to tell it to correct a misunderstanding.
+At times I’ve had a little “chat” with the tool to describe a change I want, or to clarify a misunderstanding.
 It will reply something like, “Oh yes, I see now what you are trying to do.
 Let me make this adjustment...” and we go back and forth a bit until it delivers the fix I’m looking for.
 It’s like talking with an expert human programmer who works very fast.
 It’s incredible, and fun to use because it frees up time to think creatively since I’m not consumed with the technical minutiae.

 BBEdit code